Skip to content Skip to footer

 This study, through a series of district-level focus group discussions around the country, will identify and analyse trends in youth attitudes on Sri Lanka’s current socio-political context, governance, the economic crisis, and corruption, among other issues.

-Image Copyright (c) 2023 Nazly Ahmed and made available under a Attribution-Noncommercial-Share Alike 2.0 license
+Image Copyright (c) 2023 Nazly Ahmed and made available under an Attribution-Noncommercial-Share Alike 2.0 license

 This project is funded by Transparency International Sri Lanka